 Alcohol is something that most pregnant women give up completely.
 Some of you tell me that you have trouble finding a grown up drink for festive occasions.
 Personally I like to mix a small amount of fruit juice with lots of sparkling water for a alcohol free spritzer.

-Here at the Yinova Center we wish you all, including Eileen, a healthy, happy stress-free pregnancy.
+Here at the Yinova Center we wish you all a healthy, happy stress-free pregnancy.